metascanio/slate/source/index.html.md

 * `127.9.9.1` - returning as if found in SBL, XBL & CBL
 * `127.9.9.2` - returning as if in PBL
 * `127.9.9.3` - returning as if in SBL subnet
-* `127.9.9.4` - good IP, found in DNSWL, also contains White List data
+* `127.9.9.4` - good IP, found in Return Path White List and DNSWL, also contains DNSWL White List data
 * `::1, ::2, ::3, ::4` - returning as above for IPv6, except for ::2, which is found both in PBL and DNSWL (example of a false positive)

 ### Domains